karldoenitz/karlooper/README.md

 a python web micro-framework, single thread, asyncio

 # News
-The framework will support Python 3!
+The framework support Python 3!

 # Install
 depend: jinja2.8
-python version: >=2.6.6 and < 3.0
+python version: >=2.6.6
 download the package or check out the project
 then cd to the project folder
 run these commands: